Overview

 ---|---|---|---|---|---|

-Of course, we can also change the distance style to calculate the distance matrix.
+Of course, we can also change the distance style to calculate the distance matrix or even custom distance function, we can find more inforation on our website.
 Then according the combo that produces the highest percentages collectively, we can choose the best parameters here.

 After the parameters are confirmed, we could calculate the pattern causality.